Macschrauber/Macschrauber-s-Rom-Dump/Rename_and_repair_preboot.md

 Consequently, the corrupted OS may appear as High Sierra and check for compatibility with Board IDs compatible with High Sierra, possibly prevents booting.
 I've created a tool to address this problem.

-This is a follow-up by the writings a while ago in another Macrumors thread:
+This is a follow-up by the writings a while ago in a Macrumors thread:
 https://forums.macrumors.com/threads/manually-configured-opencore-on-the-mac-pro.2207814/page-500?post=31995153#post-31995153

 Screenshots of the issue: